Disclosure: This post may contain affiliate links. I earn a small commission of product sales to keep this website going.

 Exposure compensation is a feature available on almost all cameras.
 It allows us to fine-tune the brightness of our photos, to make them darker or lighter, depending on our subject and our vision for the photo.

 This is why you use exposure compensation.
-You need to compensate the exposure (hence “exposure compensation”) by telling your camera how bright or dark your scene really is.
-Remember, it’s not smart enough to know that.
+You need to compensate the exposure by telling your camera how bright or dark your scene really is.
+Remember, the camera isn’t smart enough to know what you’re photographing.

 Setting exposure compensation

 Somewhere on your camera is an exposure compensation dial or button, usually marked with the +/- icon.
 Refer to your manual.
 It may be referred to as EV Compensation as well.

 Exposure Compensation is typically unavailable in AUTO modes; it will only work in the following modes:

 - Program (P): The camera selects the shutter speed and aperture, but you can control the brightness with Exposure Compensation (EC).

 - Aperture Priority (A/Av): You select the aperture and the camera selects the shutter speed, you control brightness with EC.

 - Shutter Priority (S/Tv): You select the shutter speed and the camera selects the aperture, you control brightness with EC.